playframework/playframework/documentation/manual/releases/release29/Highlights29.md

 play.evolutions.db.default.substitutions.prefix = "@"
 ```

-The evolution module also comes with support for escaping, for cases where variables should not get substituted.
-For backward compatibility, to not escape variables that are not meant to, this escaping mechanism is disabled by default.
+The evolution module also comes with support for escaping, for cases where variables should not be substituted.
+For backward compatibility, this escaping mechanism is disabled by default.
 To enable it you need to set:

 ```
 play.evolutions.db.default.substitutions.escapeEnabled = true